 – filmmaker Ken Burns, to Arizona Highways Magazine

-I recently confirmed our spots on our second Colorado River rafting trip, set to embark in July of 2015.
-Since doing so, I often find myself staring off into space, my mind wandering back to our pre-baby – and virgin – trip…images flash through my mind of sun-seared red sandstone cliffs…the roiling rush of the river, like a writhing beast, beneath me during the day and beside me at night…and slowly but surely I get drawn back down, down, down into the Grand Canyon.
+I recently confirmed our spots for our second Colorado River rafting trip, set to embark next summer.
+Since doing so, I often find myself staring off into space, my mind wandering back to our pre-baby, and virgin, trip.
+Images flash through my mind of sun-seared red sandstone cliffs — the roiling rush of the river, like a writhing beast, beneath me during the day and beside me at night — and slowly I get drawn back down, down, down into the Grand Canyon.
 It has a way of doing that.

-There is something haunting about the Grand Canyon — and something absolutely visceral about experiencing it while riding on the back of the mightiest river in America, spending a whole week sleeping exposed to sheer, sun-baked rock faces under the craziest, thickest expanse of stars imaginable.
-That canyon gets into your blood somehow.
+There is something haunting about the Grand Canyon — and something absolutely visceral about experiencing it while riding on the back of the mightiest river in America; spending a whole week sleeping exposed to sheer, sun-baked rock faces under the craziest, thickest expanse of stars imaginable.
+The Canyon gets into your blood somehow.

-Nankoweap…the humongous delta — the largest on the river in fact — named for Nankoweap Creek, which drains into the Colorado at this spot where Nankoweap Canyon and Marble Canyon meet.
+Nankoweap.
+The humongous delta — the largest on the river in fact — named for Nankoweap Creek, which drains into the Colorado River at this spot where Nankoweap Canyon and Marble Canyon meet.

-It was day two of our trip, and we had spent the preceding night, our first inside the canyon, at Indian Dick; a popular camping spot lewdly named after a prominent rock feature that overlooks it.
-After an intoxicating second day on the river, I consulted my trusty waterproof mile-by-mile Colorado River guidebook (which sadly ended up in its namesake when I rode The Rail on Hermit Rapid just days later) that we were approaching Nankoweap, located approximately 52 river miles below Lee’s Ferry.
+It was day two of our trip, and we had spent the preceding night at Indian Dick; a popular camping spot lewdly named after a prominent rock feature that overlooks it.
+After an intoxicating second day on the river, I consulted my trusty waterproof mile-by-mile Colorado River guidebook (which sadly ended up in its namesake when I rode The Rail on Hermit Rapid days later) that we were approaching Nankoweap, located approximately 52 river miles below Lee’s Ferry.

 I excitedly anticipated getting a glimpse of the fabled granaries from afar, as the raft whisked us around the curve of the delta and on our way.
-As I braced myself and my waterproof camera so as not to miss them as we rounded the curve, imagine my excitement when I overheard the guides discussing whether we should pull in for the night – a possibility as long as no other river runners had beat us to the few good camp sites on the delta.
+As I braced myself and my waterproof camera so as not to miss them as we rounded the curve, my excitement went through the roof when I overheard the guides discussing whether we should pull in for the night; a possibility as long as no other river runners had beat us to the few good campsites on the delta.

 Technically inside Marble Canyon, part of Grand Canyon National Park, Nankoweap’s expansive delta was officially studied back in the 60s by an archaeologist named Douglas W. Schwartz.
-Not only did Schwartz thoroughly investigate the famous granaries in the cliffs, but also a number of petroglyph sites and ruins on the canyon floor along the river — in all, thirty pueblo structures- upon which he based his conclusion that the Nankoweap Delta may have been home to as many as 900 people at one time, most likely between AD 1050 and Ad 1150.
-He also concluded that the people farmed the delta, based on remnants of ancient corncobs and pumpkin seeds that he found in the granaries.
+Not only did Schwartz thoroughly investigate the famous granaries in the cliffs, but also a number of petroglyph sites and ruins on the canyon floor along the river — in all, thirty pueblo structures.
+Ultimately, he concluded that the Nankoweap Delta may have been home to as many as 900 people at one time, most likely between AD 1050 and Ad 1150.
+He also surmised that the people farmed the delta, based on remnants of ancient corncobs and pumpkin seeds that he found in the granaries.

-The boats drifted to shore, as crafts of millennia past must have done, and we commenced our nightly ritual of unloading supplies and setting up individual camp sites.
-As the sun dipped lower in the sky, casting shadows onto the canyon walls, our guides beckoned and a good number of us gathered at the foot of the salmon-hued cliffs to begin the ascent to the Nankoweap granaries.
+The boats drifted to shore, as crafts of millennia past must have done, and we commenced our nightly ritual of unloading supplies and setting up individual campsites.
+As the sun dipped lower in the sky, casting shadows onto the canyon walls, our guides beckoned and a good number of us gathered at the foot of the salmon-hued cliffs to begin the ascent to the granaries.

-As we started along the sandy trail, I couldn’t help but notice our guides wore flip-flops…a modern testament (in my mind) to the woven sandals the Ancient Puebloans surely wore to make this very same trek.
-We navigated silently among the mesquite, tamarisk, and other brush, the trail often choked with obstacles, forcing us to scramble over toppled rocks and exposed roots.
-Soon, the trail began to get steeper, seemingly chiseled through the exposed rock, and the granaries came into view, over 600 feet above the river.
+As we started along the sandy trail, I couldn’t help but notice our guides wore flip-flops…a modern testament (in my mind) to the woven sandals the ancient ones surely wore to make this very same trek.
+We navigated silently among the mesquite, tamarisk and other brush, the trail often choked with obstacles, forcing us to scramble over toppled rocks and exposed roots.
+Soon the trail began to get steeper, seemingly chiseled through the exposed rock, and the granaries came into view over 600 feet above the river.

 I let my gaze linger inside one of the small depressions and a faint shimmer of blue caught my eye.
 Turquoise.
-The revered symbol of water, sky, and life itself.
-Like the archaeologists trying to decipher the clues left behind by the Ancient Puebloans, I will never know for sure who left this hopeful offering or why — but to me it was the perfect embodiment of the People, whose essence and spirit will always live on within the canyon.
+The revered symbol of water, sky and life itself.
+Like the archaeologists trying to decipher the clues left behind by the ancient people of Nankoweap Delta, I will never know for sure who left this hopeful offering or why — but to me it was the perfect embodiment of the People whose essence and spirit will always live on within the canyon.